ando818/Svelte-Logger/README.md

 1. Logs on initial server start can't be rendered in the graph.
 2. Logs on initial server load will be ignored.
 3. Logs from different components will not necessarily show in top to bottom order.
+4. Paths from imports aren't followed.
-4. Some others I haven't discovered yet.
+5. Some others I haven't discovered yet.